gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 In this lab, we are going to integrate the sample bot we created in [Lab 1](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%201%20-%20Setup) with the LUIS model we trained in [Lab 2](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%202%20-%20LUIS).
 Moving forward, we're going to be spending most of our time in Visual Studio, so hopefully you're ready to get your hands dirty with some coding!

-I hate to do this to you, but I'm going to ask that you start this lab from the *start* project included in this lab (as opposed to the project we created in Lab 1).
+I hate to do this to you, but I'm going to ask that you start from the *start* project included in this lab (as opposed to the project we created in Lab 1).
 I promise, they are almost identical with a couple of minor exceptions:

-* The *starter* project's Bot Builder has been upgraded to *3.15.0* to support some of the newer features we'll need (nothing more than a nuget update)
+* The *starter* project's Bot Builder SDK has been upgraded to *3.15.0* to support some of the newer features we'll need (nothing more than a nuget update)
-* It contains a couple of Luis helper extension methods to help parse dates and integer values
+* It contains a couple of extension methods to help parse dates and integer values from *LuisResults*
-* It contains a *Reservation.cs* class file which simply defines some properties which define a reservation.
-We won't be using it much in here, but we will in future labs.
+* It contains a *Reservation.cs* class file which contains some properties which define a reservation (We won't be using it much in here, but we will in future labs).

 ## LuisDialog
-Alright, let's open the *starter* Visual Studio project and open the *RootDialog.cs* file.
+Alright, let's open the *starter* Visual Studio project in this lab and open the *RootDialog.cs* file.
 It should look something like this:

 ```csharp